Home of the Fairfax County Redevelopment and Housing Authority

 Robert Schwaninger, an attorney, has been practicing before the Federal Communications Commission since 1982, and began his own firm in 1986.
 Since that time, he has represented hundreds of businesses, licensees, tower owners, and persons before the FCC, the U.S. Court of Appeals, and various federal agencies and offices.
 Mr. Schwaninger has been a featured speaker before several trade organizations, including the Site Owners and Managers Association; International Bridge, Tunnel and Turnpike Association; and the National Surveillance Association among others.
 Mr. Schwaninger has written numerous articles on various telecommunications and regulation issues which have been published in industry journals such as Communications, Compliance Engineering, Popular Communications, and Mobile Radio Technology (MRT).
 He also served as Regulatory Consultant to MRT for nine years, and wrote a monthly column for that publication entitled “In the Public Interest.”
 Mr. Schwaninger is the co-author of Fryer’s Market Report – a comprehensive evaluation and overview of the radio tower industry and the financial opportunities that it holds for investors and operators.
 Mr. Schwaninger has been quoted often in national publications, such as Newsweek, The Wall Street Journal, and various local news outlets, including providing interviews on nationally syndicated radio talk shows.
 Mr. Schwaninger is a graduate of the University of Missouri School of Law (J.D.); he also holds a Bachelor’s Degree in Journalism from the University of Missouri.
 Mr. Schwaninger was appointed to the Fairfax County Redevelopment and Housing Authority in 2006.

-Ms. Jonas is a sixteen-year resident of Herndon and has served on the Herndon Town Council and currently serves as the Chair of the Town’s Planning Commission.
+Mrs. McKenna is a eighteen-year resident of Herndon and has previously served on the Herndon Town Council and as the Chair of the Town’s Planning Commission.
 In 2009, she was appointed by Fairfax County Supervisor John Foust to serve on the Dranesville District Area Plans Review Task Force, a group that reviewed the proposed development surrounding the Route 28 Metro Site and its future impact on the town.
 In 2018, she served as the chair of the task force appointed to reevaluate to the Innovation Station North area to determine a second option for land use in the area.
+In 2019, Mrs. McKenna served as the Co-Chair of the Affordable Housing Resource Panel, tasked with providing recommendations to the Board of Supervisors surrounding the best strategies to implement in addressing the need for affordable housing in the county for the next 15 years.

 Vice Chair, Dranesville District